phofstet/grapin-employee-handbook/documentation.md

 For file sharing and overall record, we use Nextcloud and Office 365.
 Office 365 integrates on Basecamp, and we use it for generating documents in collaboration with colleagues inside and outside of GRAPIN.
 For [Technical Documentation](#technical-dcoumentation), please refer to the section below.

-Besides of this public handbook, we maintain the following two other repositories on Github:
+Besides of this public handbook, we maintain the following two other *non source-code-hosting* repositories on Github:

 1. [GRAPIN Cloud Handbook](https://github.com/grapin/grapin-cloud-handbook), and
 2. GRAPIN Cloud Wiki.